wernight/docker-compose/README.md

 ## What is `docker-compose`

-[`docker-compose`](https://docs.docker.com/compose/) is useful during development and to simplify building and running linked Docker images.
+[Docker Compose](https://docs.docker.com/compose/) is useful during development and to simplify building and running linked Docker images.

 ## Usage example